 "We are once again excited to work with so many incredible partners for our seventh annual LGBT Night at Dodger Stadium," said Dodgers' Senior Vice President of Marketing, Communications and Broadcasting Erik Braverman.
 "We look forward to creating a fun and memorable night as we strive to grow this annual event into the largest in all of professional sports.
 The Dodgers, with a long and well documented history of diversity, recognize the value of an inclusive environment."

 The Dodgers will welcome back many partners for this special night, including:

 - Outsports, a sports news website focusing on LGBT issues and personalities in amateur and professional sports.
 Outsports is the world's leading gay-sports publication.

-- VARSITY GAY LEAGUE or V.G.L. is the nations largest LGBT Recreational Sports league, established in 2007.
+- Varsity Gay League (V.G.L.) is the nation's largest LGBT Recreational Sports league, established in 2007.
 With thousands of members, V.G.L. is committed to connecting players of all ages and skill levels, gay or straight, with new ways to socialize and play.
-A pre-game kickball game with select members of V.G.L. will take place in the outfield following the Dodgers' and Phillies' batting practice on May 31.
+A pregame kickball game with select members of V.G.L. will take place in the outfield following the Dodgers' and Phillies' batting practice on May 31.

-- The Greater Los Angeles Softball Association (GLASA).
-GLASA is a gay and lesbian slow-pitch softball league committed to providing an opportunity for both gay and non-gay participants to compete in an environment conducive to the gay community.
+- The Greater Los Angeles Softball Association (GLASA) is a gay and lesbian slow-pitch softball league committed to providing an opportunity for both gay and non-gay participants to compete in an environment conducive to the gay community.